daetal-us/pantoglot/README.md

 # Pantoglot

-Analyze source code language, LOC and SLOC breakdown for a given filetree or file.
+Analyze source code language, LOC and SLOC breakdown for a given file-tree or file.

 Given a path to a file or directory, excluding `.git` and its contents, symlinks, and any non-text files, attempt to identify the language and calculate the LOC/SLOC using [Linguist](//github.com/github/linguist) and output results in JSON.